 The Oregon Main Street Program works with communities to develop comprehensive, incremental redevelopment strategies based on a community's unique assets, character, and heritage.
-The Main Street program is known for connecting business and property owners with residents and elected leaders, and creating organizations that take action on issues such as marketing and promotion, district maintenance, events, and other issues, something many community members have expressed interest in for Town Center, Local Main Street organizations can be very effective partners - with cities - to implement Town Center visions.
 The program offers technical assistance and training, and participants have direct access to grants to fund various projects.8 Many of Oregon's downtown or town center associations are also enrolled in the Main Street Program.
 Examples in the region include the Hillsboro Downtown Partnership, the Newberg Downtown Coalition, the McMinnville Downtown Association, and Main Street Oregon City.
-The organizations tend to be made up of local business owners and residents and focus on day-to-day, incremental improvements, while city government focuses on larger and longer-term projects, including major capital projects.
-If an organization emerges to support Town Center businesses, this group should engage the City and the Oregon Main Street Program in the early stages of its creation in order to identify critical eligibility components of the organization and to assess the viability of the Oregon Main
+If an organization emerges to support Town Center businesses, this group should engage the City and the Oregon Main